ceceppa/ceceppa-multilingua/readme.txt

 * Added "Fuzzy" field in "Theme/Plugin" translation
 * Fixed few bugs
 * Added new hook for Woocommerce support
+* Now you can translate "Alternative Text" and media title

  = 1.4.16 =
 * Fixed preview post/page when using static homepage